alexgdav/cards-client/README.md

 <a href="https://imgur.com/9ZUucGL"><img src="https://i.imgur.com/9ZUucGL.png" title="create new card" /></a>
 ### PLANNED FIXES AND FUTURE FEATURES
 - add Update functionality to Decks
-- allowing a user to view only their own decks
+- allow a user to view only their own decks
-- allowing a user to favorite cards or decks created by others, and to add others' cards to their own decks
+- allow a user to favorite cards or decks created by others, and to add others' cards to their own decks
 - better timer functionality
-- ability to upload a list of decks and flashcards en masse
+- ability to upload a list of decks and flashcards en masse (see .csv planned feature in back end repo)
 #### ACKNOWLEDGEMENTS
 Thank you to the students and instructors of SEI-05!